Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Data Leverage Framework

 \subsubsection{What Does Data Poisoning Look Like in Practice?}

-Almost any platform is vulnerable to deceptive interactions from users, and there are numerous ways to engage in data poisoning in practice.
-In the wild, there have been many cases of data poisoning attacks directly performed by users.
-For example, a restaurant owner, unsatisfied with Yelp's handling of his restaurant's reviews, explicitly invited customers to provide one-star ratings in exchange for a discount \cite{crockett_restaurant_2019}.
-In the context of the gig economy, drivers sometimes provide false information about their availability status so Uber's and Lyft's assignment algorithms would work in their favor \cite{lee2015working}.
+Almost any data-driven technology is vulnerable to deceptive interactions from users, and there are numerous ways to engage in data poisoning in practice.
+In the wild, there are a wide range of behaviors that constitute data poisoning attacks.
+Examples include Uber and Lyft drivers providing false information about their availability \cite{lee2015working} and internet-browsing user using software to automatically click ads \cite{howe2017engineering}.

-In a simple example, users might use technology in a deceptive manner, by watching videos they dislike, searching for content they are not interested in, or lying about their personal attributes.
-They might even use deception-support tools like the location-spoofing software conceptualized by \citeauthor{10.1145/2858036.2858060} to engage in "computationally-mediated pro-social deception"~\cite{10.1145/2858036.2858060}.
+The most accessible form of data poisoning involves a person using technology in a deceptive manner, e.g. by lying about their personal attributes, watching videos they dislike, or searching for content they are not interested in.
+They might even use deception-support tools like the location-spoofing software conceptualized by \citeauthor{10.1145/2858036.2858060} to engage in ``computationally-mediated pro-social deception''~\cite{10.1145/2858036.2858060}.

 By combining findings and tools from HCI and ML, more complex forms of data poisoning may be possible.
-Users might employ HCI tools like browser extensions (as in \cite{li_out_2018, howe2017engineering}) or web platforms (as in \cite{zhang2014wedo}) that help them participate in coordinated data poisoning with sophisticated means of producing poisoned data taken from ML work \cite{shan2020fawkes,Fang2020Apr}.
-Imagine a data poisoning platform, modeled on existing social computing platforms \cite{kraut_building_2012} that provides users with bespoke poisoned data that they can use.
-Users could upload images poisoned with pixel-level manipulation to spoof image recognition systems, or take suggestions of specific content to interact with that will fool recommender systems.
+Users might employ tools like browser extensions (following \citeauthor{li_out_2018} \cite{li_out_2018} and \citeauthor{howe2017engineering} \cite{howe2017engineering}) or web platforms (following \citeauthor{zhang2014wedo} \cite{zhang2014wedo}) that help them participate in coordinated data poisoning with sophisticated means of producing poisoned data (e.g. \cite{shan2020fawkes,Fang2020Apr}).
+For instance, one could imagine a data poisoning platform, modeled on existing social computing platforms \cite{kraut_building_2012}, that provides users with bespoke poisoned data that they can contribute to a data poisoning attack.
+In such a platform, users could upload images poisoned with pixel-level manipulation to spoof image recognition systems, or take suggestions of content to interact with so as to fool recommender systems.